Prices from £34.99

 Always wash your hands after applying Soolantra cream.

 Always replace the cap once you have finished using your Soolantra cream.
 Press the cap down firmly and rotate it clockwise to lock the cap into place.

 You should apply Soolantra cream before applying other cosmetic products such as moisturisers and make-up.
 Wait for the areas to dry before applying other products to the face.

-Before you use Soolantra, it's important to read the safety information leaflet supplied.
+Before you use Soolantra 1% cream, it's important to read the safety information leaflet supplied.
 This leaflet contains important information on using and storing Soolantra cream as well as complete lists of side effects and ingredients.
 You should retain this leaflet in case you need to refer to it again in the future.

 You can also view the patient information leaflet for Soolantra cream online here.

 If you are unsure about anything in the leaflet, speak to your doctor or ask a pharmacist for assistance.